khalid-salad/programming-presentation/slides.md

 <div class="col">

-* You should always test your code
+* You should always test your code <!-- .element class="fragment" -->
 * This is the easiest way to catch bugs! <!-- .element class="fragment" -->
 * For example <!-- .element class="fragment" -->